TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 ````

 ## API
 NeoFox can be used programmatically and by that integrated into existing tools.
-Here, we will explain step by step the use of NeoFox by API using an example.
+Here, we will explain the use of NeoFox by API step by step with the help of a dummy example.

 1. **Import requirements**
     ````python